-Can you believe that Christmas will be here in just three months!?!
+Can you believe that Christmas is nearly here!?!
 This year has gone by so fast.
 While the most magical time of year is nearly upon us, there’s nothing magical about budgeting for Christmas.
 I love the holiday season, but it can be a very stressful time financially if you aren’t prepared.

 Keep reading if you want to learn how to cross off everyone on your list this holiday season without going into debt.
 It may even be your first time ever cash flowing Christmas.

 Make a list

 First things first, you have to know exactly who you plan to purchase gifts for.
 Do you have a big family and only plan to purchase gifts for the kids?
 Does your family do a secret Santa?
 Should you include your friends and coworkers?
 The amount of people you have to purchase gifts for is the most important step.
 This helps you set your budget and adjust accordingly.

 Remember, a budget is just a spending plan for your money.
 After you determine who all you plan to give gifts to, figure out a reasonable amount you’d like to spend.
 Be sure to set a realistic budget, so that you don’t go over.
 It’s best to have more than enough rather than not enough.
 I try to spend no more than $20 per child and $50 per adult.

 Begin saving early